Back to Silas S. Brown's home page

 - Filename of an optional text file (or compressed .gz, .bz2 or .xz file or URL) to read auxiliary "gloss" information.
 Each line of this should be of the form: word (tab) annotation (tab) gloss.
 Extra tabs in the gloss will be converted to newlines (useful if you want to quote multiple dictionaries).
 When the compiled annotator generates ruby markup, it will add the gloss string as a popup title whenever that word is used with that annotation (before any reannotator option is applied).
 The annotation field may be left blank to indicate that the gloss will appear for all other annotations of that word.
 The entries in glossfile do not affect the annotation process itself, so it's not necessary to completely debug glossfile's word segmentation etc.

-- If any Chinese, Japanese or Korean word is missing from glossfile, search its closure of variant characters also.
-This option requires the cjklib package.
+- If any Chinese, Japanese or Korean word is missing from glossfile, search its closure of variant characters also, using the Unihan variants file specified by this option

 - Cancels any earlier --gloss-closure option in Makefile variables etc

 - Omit rules containing any word not mentioned in glossfile.
 Might be useful if you want to train on a text that uses proprietary terms and don't want to accidentally 'leak' those terms (assuming they're not accidentally included in glossfile also).
 Words may also be listed in glossfile with an empty gloss field to indicate that no gloss is available but rules using this word needn't be omitted.

 - Cancels any earlier --glossmiss-omit option in Makefile variables etc